tonrea333/copy-kitten/README.md

 ### Setup

-* Fork and clone this repo.
+* Fork this repository on GitHub
-* Run Live Server so you can see what's going on.
+* In your command line, use git to clone your forked repo
-* Code away.
+* Code away!

 ### Guidelines